nesst-lab/comppedagogy/startHere/worksheetB.md

 --------------
+### Next Steps
-### You are now ready to proceed to Worksheet 1 in the folder "worksheets" in the Matlab comppedagogy folder.
+You are now ready to proceed to Worksheet 1.
+Find it in MATLAB Online in comppedagogy/worksheets.